Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 first converting the 3D point to helioprojective angles and then applying the `formal-TAN` world-to-plane projection.

-An `HPC` projection mode was also implemented in JHV and validated as part of the same work; its solar-coordinate interpretation follows Thompson, "Coordinate systems for solar image data"
-([A&A 449, 791-803,
+An `HPC` projection mode was also added to JHV and is validated here.
+Its solar-coordinate interpretation follows Thompson, "Coordinate systems for solar image data" ([A&A 449, 791-803, 2006](https://www.aanda.org/articles/aa/abs/2006/14/aa4262-05/aa4262-05.html)).
-2006](https://www.aanda.org/articles/aa/abs/2006/14/aa4262-05/aa4262-05.html)).
 Because `HPC` is fundamentally tied to a specific observer viewpoint, it is not a natural fit for the multi-viewpoint aspect of JHV.

-The `CAR` and `CEA` cases covered by this note are surface-map cases: they describe solar longitude/latitude on the sphere rather than observer-centered image geometry.
-They are therefore a natural fit for `Latitudinal` and for wrapping the visible sphere in `Orthographic`, but not for `HPC`, `Polar`, or `LogPolar`.
+The `CAR` and `CEA` cases in this note are surface-map cases: they describe solar longitude/latitude on the sphere rather than observer-centered image geometry.
+They are a natural fit for `Latitudinal` and for wrapping the visible sphere in `Orthographic`, but not for `HPC`, `Polar`, or `LogPolar`.

 Heliospheric imager datasets often use `AZP` or `ZPN` projections.
-For these datasets, the validation in this note supports the correctness of the `HPC` WCS and sampling path.
+For these datasets, these tests support the correctness of the `HPC` WCS and sampling path.
 That conclusion does not extend automatically to `Orthographic` mode, where wide-angle heliospheric images may still not display satisfactorily because their integration into the JHV 3D viewing model remains a separate problem.

-A dedicated validator was built in:

-- `extra/test/validate_jhv_wcs_against_astropy.py`

-Outside the renderer, it reproduces the parts of the JHV WCS/HPC mapping path covered by this note and compares them directly against Astropy wherever the result is fully defined by WCS.

-A companion script, `extra/test/compare_java_metadata_to_validator.py`, directly compares the derived WCS metadata quantities produced by the JHV Java code with the validator's Python metadata model on the representative FITS test files.
+The validation uses three checks.
+First, a Python model of the JHV WCS, reprojection, and sampling path is compared against Astropy wherever the result is fully defined by WCS.
+Second, the WCS metadata derived by the JHV Java code is compared with the same Python metadata model on the FITS test files.
+Third, the JHV GLES3 GLSL shader sources are run through an Electron/WebGL2 runner on Metal/ANGLE and SwiftShader.
+The FITS examples include COR2, HI1, HI2, AIA, EUI, and WISPR data.

-The validator was applied to a variety of real instrument FITS files and metadata, including COR2, HI1, HI2, SDO/AIA, Solar Orbiter/EUI, and PSP/WISPR examples.

-The work reported here includes:

-- validating `formal-TAN`, `ARC`, `AZP`, and six-term `ZPN` (primary branch only) against Astropy, including round-trip checks.
-- validating the `HPC` sampling path against Astropy.
-- validating `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA` surface-map cases against Astropy.

 Main conclusions:

 - `formal-TAN`, `ARC`, `AZP`, and six-term `ZPN` are validated against Astropy, including the tested inverse mappings.
-- The available `AZP` validation files are non-slanted (`gamma = 0`), so slanted `AZP` is implemented but not directly tested in the runs reported here.
+- the available `AZP` validation files are non-slanted (`gamma = 0`), so slanted `AZP` is implemented but not directly tested in the runs reported here.
 - JHV `HPC` rendering is validated against Astropy for the WCS and sampling path covered by this note.
 - the `CAR` and `CEA` cases are validated against Astropy for the source WCS interpretation and sampling path on full-Sun surface maps.
+- the Electron/WebGL2 checks run the JHV GLSL coordinate path directly;
+  on Metal/ANGLE, the worst measured difference from the Python/Astropy reference is about `0.002` source-image pixels.
-- direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` shows that the two display geometries are not identical even with the same observer viewpoint and `dragRotation = 0`.
+- `formal-TAN` in `Orthographic` mode and `HPC` are not the same display geometry, even with the same observer viewpoint and `dragRotation = 0`.
-- the measured discrepancies between `formal-TAN` in `Orthographic` mode and `HPC` are consistent with the theoretical geometric discrepancy derived in Appendix A.
+  The measured discrepancy matches the geometric difference derived in Appendix A.
-- on the sample TAN files, `simple-TAN` remains very close to the `HPC` display geometry, which suggests it may be a better choice than `formal-TAN` for JHV `Orthographic` mode when visual consistency with `HPC` is preferred.
+- on the sample TAN files, `simple-TAN` remains very close to the `HPC` display geometry.
+It is kept in JHV `Orthographic` mode for data designated as `TAN` in the metadata.
-- this note is therefore a validation/testing note, not a design note for `Orthographic` embedding, playback policy, mouse-position reporting, or synthetic overdrawing.

 Bottom line:

-- `simple-TAN` will be kept in JHV `Orthographic` mode for data designated as `TAN` in the metadata.
-- `HPC` mode was added (with the noted caveat about the viewpoint).
+- `HPC` mode was added, with the viewpoint caveat above.
-- support for `ARC`, `AZP`, and `ZPN` data was added (with the noted caveat about the heliospheric imagers).
+- support for `ARC`, `AZP`, and `ZPN` data was added, with the caveat about heliospheric imagers above.
-- support for `CAR` and `CEA` surface maps was added (with the noted caveat about the display modes).
+- support for `CAR` and `CEA` surface maps was added, with the display-mode caveat above.
+- this is a validation note, not a design note for `Orthographic` embedding, playback policy, mouse-position reporting, or synthetic overdrawing.
 - the position numbers reported in the panel at the bottom of the JHV window are display-geometry numbers derived from the mouse pointer position, not coordinates read back from the active image WCS.
-In `HPC`, `Latitudinal`, `Polar`, and `LogPolar`, they follow the corresponding JHV display projection.
-In `Orthographic`, they are derived purely from the inferred 3D scene point and therefore do not, in general, reflect the image `TAN`, `ARC`, `AZP`, `ZPN`, `CAR`, or `CEA` WCS.
+In `HPC`, `Latitudinal`, `Polar`, and `LogPolar`, they follow the matching JHV display projection.
+In `Orthographic`, they are derived purely from the inferred 3D scene point and do not, in general, reflect the image WCS.

-# The validator
+# Validation approach

-For the validation modes in this note, the validator script provides a Python/CPU model of the relevant JHV WCS, reprojection, and source-sampling logic.
-Beyond derived WCS quantities, it mirrors key Java/GLSL renderer conventions used in the tested paths, including observer-image versus surface-map sampling, direct world-to-lon/lat projection for `CAR` and `CEA`, wrapped longitude sampling for full-width surface maps, the FITS-to-texture row flip, bottom-origin screen coordinates, texcoord/discard rules, and GLSL-style linear texture sampling.
-It does not execute the actual JHV renderer: important parts of the corresponding code run in GLSL on the GPU, so the validator re-expresses that logic in Python instead of running the Java/GLSL implementation itself.
-The reported agreement is therefore agreement between Astropy and that Python model, together with separate checks that the JHV Java metadata derivation matches the validator's metadata model.
-This is strong evidence that the modeled JHV path is correct, but it is not a direct execution-level proof of the full Java+GLSL renderer.
+For the Astropy-based validation modes in this note, the Python validator provides a Python/CPU model of the relevant JHV WCS, reprojection, and source-sampling logic.
+Beyond derived WCS quantities, it mirrors key Java/GLSL renderer conventions used in the tested paths, including the split between zenithal source-image and surface-map sampling, direct world-to-lon/lat projection for `CAR` and `CEA`, wrapped longitude sampling for full-width surface maps, the FITS-to-texture row flip, bottom-origin screen coordinates, texcoord/discard rules, and GLSL-style linear texture sampling.
+It does not execute the actual JHV renderer: important parts of that code run in GLSL on the GPU, so the Python validator re-expresses that logic in Python instead of running the Java/GLSL implementation itself.
+The reported agreement is between Astropy and that Python model, together with separate checks that the JHV Java metadata derivation matches the Python metadata model.
+This checks the modeled JHV path, but it does not execute the full Java+GLSL renderer.

+The rest of this section follows the same split:

+- Python/Astropy validation of the WCS and sampling model
+- Java/Python comparison of the derived metadata used by JHV
+- Electron/WebGL2 execution of the JHV GLES3 GLSL shader sources

-## JHV behavior modeled by the validator
+## JHV behavior modeled by the Python validator

-For each screen pixel, JHV first determines the corresponding point on the display geometry.
+For each screen pixel, JHV first determines the matching point on the display geometry.
 In `HPC` mode, that geometry is the `HPC` display plane; in `Orthographic` mode, it is the 3D solar scene used by the ortho renderer.
 From that display point, JHV derives the helioprojective coordinates needed to